ceford/cefjdemos-data-jdm-user/articles/en/security/http-headers.md

 If you change your JavaScript, you’ll need to recalculate your hash and change the value in the CSP directive.

-If you have problems getting your hashes to work, there are 3 common problems, you can find solutions [here](https://content-security-policy.com/hash/ "").
+If you have problems getting your hashes to work, there are 3 common problems, you can find solutions in the [Using a hash with CSP](https://content-security-policy.com/hash/ "") web page.

 Strict Dynamic